guojinshan/Distributed-DataBase/README.md

 # Distributed-DataBase
-Projet done for course NF26(Data Warehouse and Distributed Database) at UTC
+Projet done for cours NF26(Data Warehouse and Distributed Database) at UTC